Thomas E. Horn: Awards and recognition

 The Republic of France has decorated Horn for his contributions to the Franco-American relationship, including his services as chair of the San Francisco-Paris Sister City Committee: Legion of Honor in 2021, Chevalier de l'Ordre National de la Légion d'Honneur in 2020, the Chevalier de l’Ordre National du Mérite in 2003 with a promotion to the rank of Commandeur in 2011, and the Chevalier de l’Ordre des Arts et des Lettres in 1994.
+Horn was also awarded the Order of Grimaldi by the Principality of Monaco in 2025.

 In 2022, Horn received the Nancy Pelosi Lifetime Achievement Award from the Shanti Project.

 In 2022, Horn was appointed the Chair of the San Francisco Host Committee, the non-profit arm of the Mayor's Office of Protocol, responsible for organizing and funding the local consular corps as well as the many heads of state and foreign dignitaries that visit San Francisco annually.

 In 2024, Horn was awarded the California Icon Award by the Commonwealth Club of California.